Jkker/bandit-game-architecture/README.md

 ## Server Usage

-You can use the public server at `wss://bandit.erry.dev` to play the game.
-However, you can also run your own server locally if you want to.
+The driver uses the public game server at `wss://bandit.erry.dev` by default.
+If needed, you can run your own server locally.

 ```sh
 npm run start